 Yet another game from the Italian gaming team of Idea.
 This was briefly mentioned in the UK in Commodore Format, and was simply described as a comic licence in the style of ‘Lupo Alberto’ (But it seems it was more than that… see below).

 No screenshots were seen by people in the UK, but people in Italy were slightly luckier and saw some early progress shots of the game.
-Hopefully someone can scan these for us sometime?
+The game eventually did surface though on the Amiga.